maxpichev/wazuh-detection-lab/README.md

 we assigning two different unique addresses to make them establish a connection between each other).

 ----------------------------------------------------------------------------------------------------
-1. OSRegex engine(the syntax used in rule Engineering/tunning in Wazuh, specifically in the section of:
+1. OSRegex engine(the syntax used in rule Engineering/tunning in Wazuh), # 'regex' in rule tunning
-<regex>....</regex> at this case for example)

-2. Atomic Red Team(By Red canary) - attack libary based on MITRE tactics, used for testing rules detection.
+3. Atomic Red Team(By Red canary) - attack libary based on MITRE tactics, used for testing rules detection.
-3. Sysmon agent on windows endpoint for collecting and monitoring precise logs of the system.
+4. Sysmon agent on windows endpoint for collecting and monitoring precise logs of the system.
 -Sysmon using config SwiftOnSecurity(Widely used) for filtering the events that would be triggered.